Snowflyt/hkt-core/README.md

 type _2 = ConcatFooBar<"hello">; // => "hellofoobar"
 ```

-<strong><code>Flow</code></strong> and **`Pipe`** supports up to 16 variadic type arguments, which should be sufficient for most use cases.
+`Flow` and `Pipe` supports up to 16 variadic type arguments, which should be sufficient for most use cases.
 Type checking is also performed on these utility types, ensuring that the input and output types match the expected types:

 ```typescript
 interface Add1 extends TypeLambda<[n: number], number> {